polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/prepare-a-local-relay-chain.md

   - local
 ---

-In this tutorial, you will configure a local relay chain and connect a parachain template for use in a local testing environment.
+This tutorial illustrates how to configure a local relay chain that you can use to connect a parachain template in a local testing environment.

 ## Before you begin